jwojcieszuk/WSNSimulations/README.md

     - Here each node that consists some data transmit it further based on `next_hop`.
 Energy consumed is calculated based on euclidean distance between node that consists data and destination node.

-Once all three phases are completed, network is refreshed to initial state.
+Once all three phases are completed, network is restored to initial state.

 Network continue to operate until all nodes in the network are dead and counts how many rounds were performed.